David Hobbs helped make these videos

 Intermittent Check Engine Light: If the check engine light on your 2007 Civic is intermittent, try to take note of the conditions when this happens.
 For example, does it happen when you accelerating, driving on the highway or does it appear at low speeds?
 This will help your mechanic evaluate the issue.
 Steady Check Engine Light: If your check engine light is on every time you operate your Civic, you need to have it checked as soon as possible, especially if you notice performance problems or unusual noises.
 Flashing Check Engine Light: If your check engine light is flashing, stop driving your Civic and have it towed to your nearest mechanic - you probably have a very serious problem with your car and you risk ruining your engine by driving it.
 If you are unsure about what your diagnostic trouble codes mean; have your Civic diagnosed by a professional automotive technician.

-There's no reason to check the washer fluid level without adding some - see how to do it here!2007 Honda Civic LX 1.8L 4 Cyl.
+If your transmission is running low on fluid, be sure to add some - find out how to do this here!2007 Honda Civic LX 1.8L 4 Cyl.
 Sedan (4 Door)